TEAMMATES/teammates/docs/staticAnalysis.md

 ```
 ./gradlew installEslint

-# Alternatively, if you want to install the ESLint module globally, use the install command manually to install both eslint and eslint-plugin-json
+# Alternatively, if you want to install the ESLint module globally, use the install command manually
 # Remember to use the correct tool and plugin version
 npm install -g eslint@{version} eslint-plugin-json@{version}
 ```